Mukwashi Trust School: Partners in Peace

 ABOUT MUKWASHI TRUST SCHOOL

-Mukwashi is a Community Trust School that currently provides education from pre-school to grade 11.
+Mukwashi is a Community Trust School that currently provides education from pre-school to grade 12.
 Mukwashi, translated from Tonga, one of the local languages from southern province, means family.
 And that’s what Mukwashi Trust School is, a family of students, teachers, parents, and community members.
 From the moment you step foot on the school grounds you can feel it.
 It's like coming home.
 In 2006, when MTS first opened classrooms, there were only two teachers and 90 students.
-Now, nearly 13 years later, there are over 380 students and 14 members of staff.
+Now, nearly 15 years later, there are over 380 students and 17 members of staff.
 This is just the local MTS family.
 Through partnership with BoPH, Mukwashi Trust School has been expanding its family beyond the Lusaka West community and into the world.
 The school motto is prepare today for tomorrow, and with the help of so many people, MTS is preparing children for a brighter tomorrow.
+To learn more about Mukwashi Trust School, visit their website today: https://mukwashi-school.org/

 To provide high quality education that offers its students lifeworthy learning experiences - ideas and skills that are likely to matter in the lives they are expected to lead (without limits).
 To achieve this we are committed to building the capacity of teachers by providing ongoing professional development.

-- Mulemba Sakuwaha - Deputy Head Teacher and Classroom Teacher, Middle and Secondary
+- Mulemba Sakuwaha - Acting Head Teacher and Classroom Teacher, Middle and Secondary

 - Mwangala Lubinda - Primary; Senior Teacher, Day to Day Direction